miztiik/dev-sec-ops/remove-unused-security-groups/README.md

 ## Lab Setup

-  In this repo, I have included a cloudformation template(_look in cdk.out_ directory) that provisions all the necessary resources.
+  In this repo, I have included a cloudformation template(look for `/cdk.out/remove-unused-security-groups.template.json`) that provisions all the necessary resources.

 - Lambda to delete security groups
 - IAM Role for the lambda execution